Private rental licensing

 Short let licence

 This applies to all rooms, annexes, or entire properties let out on Airbnb or similar ‘short let’ platforms.
 It’s national across Scotland and requires the property to meet various standards, including fire, gas, and electrical safety.
 The property owner needs to pass a ‘fit and proper’ test.
-The exact type of short let licence includes ‘Secondary Letting’ (when you let a second home or holiday property which is not your principal home), ‘Home Letting’ (when you let out your principal home when you are not there) and a ‘Home Sharing’ licence when you let part of your principal home while you are still present in the rest of the property.
+Additionally, the exact type of short let licence includes ‘Secondary Letting’ (when you let a second home or holiday property which is not your principal home), ‘Home Letting’ (when you let out your principal home when you are not there) and a ‘Home Sharing’ licence when you let part of your principal home while you are still present in the rest of the property.

 Wales has its own mandatory system of private rental licensing.